chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 ### 3.6 I/O Calls

-The system calls to do I/O are designed to eliminate the differences between the various devices and styles of access.
-There is no distinction between "random" and sequential I/O, nor is any logical record size imposed by the system.
-The size of an ordinary file is determined by the highest byte written on it; no predetermination of the size of a file is necessary or possible.
+The system calls to do I/O are designed to eliminate the differences between the various devices and styles of access. <mark>There is no distinction between "random" and sequential I/O, nor is any logical record size imposed by the system.</mark> The size of an ordinary file is determined by the highest byte written on it; no predetermination of the size of a file is necessary or possible.

-> There is no distinction between "random" and sequential I/O, nor is any logical record size imposed by the system.

 To illustrate the essentials of I/O in UNIX, Some of the basic calls are summarized below in an anonymous language which will indicate the required parameters without getting into the complexities of machine language programming.
 Each call to the system may potentially result in an error return, which for simplicity is not represented in the calling sequence.